shajra/haskell-tags-nix/doc/nix.md

 nix path-info --file . nix-haskell-tags-exe
 ```

-    /nix/store/m6hghvjr5n6gp3b8jyw330zgy1na74d0-nix-haskell-tags
+    /nix/store/x2jdabphg247sic2wy02v35xr6qhgsdx-nix-haskell-tags

 ## Running commands<a id="sec-4-3"></a>

+We can run commands in Nix-curated environments with `nix run`.
+Nix will take executables found in packages, put them in an environment's `PATH`, and then execute a user-specified command.

+With `nix run`, you don't even have to build the package first with `nix build` or mess around with the "result" symlinks. `nix run` will build the project if it's not yet been built.

-You can run a command from a package in a Nix expression with `nix run`.
-For example, to get the help message for the `nix-haskell-tags` executable provided by the "nix-haskell-tags" package selected by the "nix-haskell-tags-exe" attribute path, we can call the following:
+For example, to get the help message for the `nix-haskell-tags` executable provided by the `nix-haskell-tags` package selected by the `nix-haskell-tags-exe` attribute path from `.`, we can call the following:

 ```shell
 nix run \